[Page updated: 1 August 2017]

 Petzl Nao 2 Headlamp Review – 1.5 Years of Use

 I have 6 headlamps I use for looking for snakes (herping) in Thailand’s rainforest on an almost nightly basis.
 This is my “Go-To” light because I just haven’t found anything better.
+(Update: I found a couple that are better – see the first couple that beat this one in the 2017 buyer’s guide HERE.)
 There surely is something better, but it’s damn decent, and I don’t have too many complaints.
 I do have some that I’ll cover later.

 If you just want to watch the video – which has a TON of information – including in the description it has some of the same positives / negatives of this headlamp listed below.

 I’ll jump right into the…

 POSITIVES AND NEGATIVES of the PETZL NAO 2 575 lumens HEADLAMP

 1. AWESOME QUALITY OF LIGHT – Very nice quality of white light.
 Using this as fill for my camera’s flash, it does an exceptional job because no messing with the color balance is needed.
 The light is pure white without any orange or blue tint.
 As a result, the colors you see while using this PETZL NAO 2 headlamp are true to life.

 2. BEAM QUALITY – Exceptional.
 I use this headlamp for spotting wildlife like snakes, spiders, geckos, lizards, centipedes, scorpions, slow loris, etc. There is a flood light and a spot beam which, when combined, create the best lighting conditions I’ve ever seen for lighting up what is in front of me.
 The spot in the middle is not so sharply defined and so much brighter than the flood that it destroys the continuity of the light… it’s rather even with a brighter area in the center – ideal lighting for me.